DanielVonRauchhaupt/socket_fips/src/README.md

 - `utilities` contains the source file for the `poll_rbuf` utility, that can be used to inspect the shared memory ring buffer.
 Additionally, two benchmarks for the hashfunction and binary IP to string conversion are included.

+The files developed for the bachelor thesis of Daniel von Rauchhaupt are `src/lib/include/sock_comm.h` and `src/lib/sock_comm.c`.
+The applications `udp_server` and `simeplfail2ban` were also modified to support the new socket architecture.